 To learn more about what it’s really like to live and study at Charles Sturt University in Albury-Wodonga, book a campus tour or get in touch with our team.
 We’re looking forward to welcoming you to your new home soon!

-And for a really immersive insight into life at Charles Sturt University in Albury-Wodonga, sign up for our Open Day, when you can meet students and staff, get course info, and discover the fun side of uni life.
+And for a really immersive insight into life at Charles Sturt University in Albury-Wodonga, come and meet us at Open Day, when you can chat to students and staff, get course info, and discover the fun side of uni life.
 August 18 – put the date in your diary.